sourabhyadav/Sharing-Knowledge/Docker Imp Concepts.md

 * ```xhost +``` provides access to your X server to be used by others
 * ``` -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY --env QT_X11_NO_MITSHM=1``` This command enables the permissions to use dispaly to the docker container.
 Rest all commands remains same.

+**Clean docker aqquired memory from the system**
+* As docker images and containers takes lot of memory, here are few smart commands which can help you free up the space.
+[docker image prune][8]

 [1]: https://forums.docker.com/t/how-do-i-change-the-docker-image-installation-directory/1169
 [2]: https://linuxhint.com/docker_volume_share_data/
 [3]: https://www.ionos.com/community/server-cloud-infrastructure/docker/understanding-and-managing-docker-container-volumes/